echogarden-project/echogarden/docs/Tasklist.md

 * Option to add POS tags to timeline, if available

 ### Synthesis / VITS
-* Allow limiting how many models are cached in memory
+* Allow limiting how many models are cached in memory.
+* Ensure that caching behaves correctly when the same model is used with different execution providers
 * Custom model paths (decide how to implement)
 * Pull voice list from JSON file, or based on URL?
 Is that a good idea?
 * Add speaker names to voice list somehow

+### Synthesis / Kokoro
+* Ensure that caching behaves correctly when the same model is used with different execution providers

 ### Synthesis / Azure Cognitive Services
 * Currently, when input is set to be SSML, it is wrapped in a `<speak>` tag.
 Handle the case where the user made their own SSML document wrapped with a `<speak>` tag as well.
 Currently, it may send invalid input to Azure